 We generally think of ‘feelings’ as human-based.
-But that is just a historical artefact, a kind of convention.
+But that is just a historical artifact, a kind of convention.
 Does an ant have feelings?
 Or a goldfish, a snake, a mouse?
-Does a rabbit have much feelings?
+Does a rabbit have feelings?

 Here too, if you see intelligence from the human standpoint, then A.I. has intelligence if you say so.
 It’s a question of convention.
 But if ‘intelligence’ as a term denotes something that is not forged on the human example, then A.I. can show many different kinds of behavior that can be called ‘intelligent’: not a simulation but real, genuine intelligence that is very different from ours.
 This is very likely to happen soon.

 One direct question: if we talk of artificial feelings, can these then also be ‘hurt’?
 I would say ‘yes’.
 Lending the term to them, has this implication.